apache/tomee/examples/cdi-alternative-and-stereotypes/README.md

 Note: you can add more CDI annotations after `@Alternative` and it will get the behavior expected (the scope for instance).

-So now we have our `@Mock` annotation which is a stereotype able to replace `@Alternative` annotation we simply add this annotation to our mocks.
+So now we have our `@Mock` annotation which is a stereotype able to replace the `@Alternative` annotation when it added to our mocks.

 If you run it now you'll have this exception: